-- NSAIDs are used in SLE patients with arthritis and for serositis - Anti-malarials drugs used for mild symptoms particularly rash and articular manifestations. - Cyclophosphamide (trade names Cytoxan and Neosar) is used in lupus nephritis, neuropsychiatric involvement. - In more severe cases corticosteroids and immunosuppressants are used to control the disease and prevent recurrence of symptoms (known as flares). - Rituximab, a monoclonal antibody is effective for the treatment of cytopenias and autoimmune anemia.
+- NSAIDs have been used to treat the arthralgias and arthritis associated with SLE. - Anti-malarial drugs used for constitutional, cutaneous, and articular manifestations. - Cyclophosphamide (trade names Cytoxan and Neosar) is used in lupus nephritis. - In more severe cases, medications that modulate the immune system (primarily corticosteroids and immunosuppresive drug) are used to control the disease and prevent recurrence of symptoms (known as flares).